FIGLAB/ubicoustics/README.md

 ## Example #2: Live Prediction (Simple)

-This next example script will use your system microphone to perform live audio event predictions.
+This next example will use your system microphone to perform live audio event predictions.

 ```bash
 (ubicoustics)$ python example_liveprediction_simple.py